femincan/orientation-control/README.md

 - Toggle fullscreen mode for the app (This is required to change the screen orientation).
 - Display the current orientation in real time.
 - Built using Svelte, TypeScript, and Vite.
+- **PWA support:** Installable and works offline with a standalone experience.

 ## Getting Started